fiddyschmitt/File-Tunnel/README.md

 * Use `-R` for remote forwarding.
 For example: `-R 5000:10.0.0.50:6000` instructs the _remote_ side to listen on port 5000, and when a connection is received forward it through the tunnel and onto 10.0.0.50:6000 via the local machine.
 This allows you to share a server running on your local machine, with other computers.

-* The read and write files don't have to be in the same folder or even server,
+* The read and write files don't have to be in the same folder or even server.

 <br />
 <br />